benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 ### Blocking all other DNS lookups

-Device manufacturers rely on the ability to "phone home" in order to monetize your usage information.
+Device manufacturers rely on the ability to "phone home" to monetize your usage information.
 To avoid the exact type of blocking I just described above, many devices (for example, Roku) come with Google or another DNS server hardcoded.
 Such devices will ignore the DNS server your router specifies and instead will try to use the manufacturer-defined DNS server, avoiding all the great ad-blocking and privacy securing networking we just set up.
 The good news is that most (all?) devices will fall back to your router-specified DNS server, if the default is unreachable.

 To ensure devices *must* use the Pi-Hole and DoH for DNS lookups, you could create a firewall rule to block Google's DNS specifically (as many online tutorial suggest), but I took it a step further and prevented all outbound requests over port `53` (DNS's dedicated port) entirely to ensure all DNS from the network was filtered and encrypted.
 You can do this by creating a "DNS" port group on the UDM (port 53), and adding a WAN out reject rule for any traffic to that port.
 To confirm it's working, `dig example.com @8.8.8.8` should timeout when run from a device on your network (including the Raspberry Pi), but `dig example.com` should work as expected (and the page should load in your browser).